 Stick to the truth

 There is no point in being untruthful with your child in this situation.
-I am not telling you that you need to share every detail with your child about why you are incarcerated, but I am telling you that allowing your child to feel your honesty in letters and in person will allow you to build trust with him or her.
+I’m not saying you need to share every detail about your incarceration with your child.
+However, being honest in your letters and during visits will help you build trust with them.
 Trust is important in any relationship, especially when you cannot see your child frequently.

 This can mean not telling your child when you think you are going to get home.
 Help him or her to understand that you do not have direct control over your release date, but that you will do everything you can to get home to them.
 It’s a delicate balance between honesty and reassurance, ensuring your child feels secure while also understanding the realities of your situation.
 Additionally, when considering whether a child should visit his father in jail, it’s essential to take into account the child’s age, emotional well-being, and the nature of the relationship between the child and the father.